Fudan-iGEM/2025-wiki/pages/design.md

 #### 1) Building the Recorder

 To intuitively record the pressure at different chromosomal loci during evolution, we developed the Recorder module.
 It contains a promoter designed to record mutations and a reporter fluorescent protein.
 We hypothesized that mutations in the promoter would affect the expression level of the reporter protein, allowing us to quantify the pressure by measuring fluorescence intensity.

 To impose stress, we applied ethyl methanesulfonate (EMS) mutagenesis to yeast, which predominantly induces single-nucleotide polymorphisms (SNPs)(G/C->A/T), the most common mutation type in *S. cerevisiae*[^20].

-To identify the optimal reporter configuration, we created a combinatorial library, testing four distinct promoters[^21] with six of our EMS-optimized fluorescent proteins(这些蛋白的序列被设计为EMS-resistant以消除EMS对其的影响。For more details of EMS-resistant proteins, please check our [software](/software/)).
+To identify the optimal reporter configuration, we constructed a combinatorial library, testing four distinct promoters[^21] with seven of our EMS-optimized fluorescent proteins(The sequences of these proteins were designed to be EMS-resistant to eliminate the direct impact of EMS on their fluorescence; see our Software page for details.).
 This promoter set was specifically chosen to capture a range of expression dynamics under EMS mutagenesis.Menawhile, to isolate the effects of the promoter-reporter interaction, a single, consistent terminator was used across all constructs, as its contribution to expression variance was presumed to be minor compared to that of the promoters[^6] [^23].

 We screened 28 combinations of four promoters and seven optimized fluorescent proteins after EMS mutagenesis by FACS analysis and selected the combination with the most significant change in brightness and named it the TU Recorder.

 <div style="text-align: center;">
         <span style="color:gray">Table 2.
 Optimized Fluorescent Proteins and Promoters for the Recorder Module</span>
         <br>